I have a confession.

-When I found myself pregnant during during the Australian bushfire crisis, I wanted to do something to help in the fight against climate change.
+When I found myself pregnant during the Australian bushfire crisis, I wanted to do something to help in the fight against climate change.

 But I couldn’t have done it without the help of four friends I met via Peanut, who helped me navigate the first year of motherhood and who gave me the confidence to believe in myself.
-This is my story.

 The loss of identity a new baby can bring

 What I didn’t factor into my business plan was a baby who’d only sleep on my chest, who would scream if anyone else held him, and sleep deprivation so debilitating that I could barely spell my own name.
-But more than that… A loss of identity.

 I smiled and greeted her as usual, she looked at me blankly for a few moments, then shook her head and laughed “I didn’t recognize you without the baby”.

 Finding my confidence by finding my tribe

-I met these women, fellow mums, via Peanut (the Peanut app is a social network for women across all stages of motherhood - whether you’re trying to conceive, pregnant, and already a mother.)
+I met these women, fellow moms, via Peanut (the Peanut app is a social network for women across all stages of motherhood - whether you’re trying to conceive, pregnant, or already a mother.)

-These women were the reminder that I needed; although I’m a mum, I’m still me.
-I can still have fun, have grown up conversations, I still have something to offer (besides my boob at 4am).
+These women were the reminder that I needed; although I’m a mom, I’m still me.
+I can still have fun, have grown up conversations, and still have something to offer (besides my boob at 4 am).

 The power of perspective

-When I told my friends that I was struggling to see myself as an individual, that I was feeling guilty for trying to launch a business when I should be giving every moment to my son, they couldn’t have been more supportive.
+When I told my friends that I was struggling to see myself as an individual and that I was feeling guilty for trying to launch a business when I should be giving every moment to my son, they couldn’t have been more supportive.

-When I asked them what their careers, or interests, meant to their identity, there emerged a theme of gender equality, wanting to show their kids that they are individuals in their own right.
+When I asked them what their careers or interests meant to their identity, there emerged a theme of gender equality, wanting to show their kids that they are individuals in their own right.

 There’s nothing like a pep talk from your girlfriends to lift you up when you’re having a confidence crisis.

 I’m now almost a year into Conscious Koala and some days I feel like I’ve got it all figured out, but other days I feel like a total failure because I’ve never made rainbow spaghetti or I forgot to buy my son an Easter egg.

-- Get organised, have a routine that works for you as a family and creates structure and predictability to the week.
+- Get organised, have a routine that works for you as a family and creates structure and predictability to the week

 - Automate wherever possible.
-Think nappies on subscription and meal kits that remove the mental load of having to come up with an idea for dinner.
+Think nappies on subscription and meal kits that remove the mental load of having to come up with an idea for dinner

 - Look after yourself, both physically and mentally.
-Exercise, food and having some time to chill out are all important.
+Exercise, food and having some time to chill out are all important

-- Outsource cleaning and other tasks if you have the budget, if you don’t, designate a short amount of time to that task.
+- Outsource cleaning and other tasks if you have the budget, if you don’t, designate a short amount of time to that task

 - Be kind to yourself.
-Accept that there’s only so much you can juggle in one day, if you don’t have the energy to vacuum or serve the kids toast for dinner once in a while, who cares, no one’s watching.
+Accept that there’s only so much you can juggle in one day, if you don’t have the energy to vacuum or serve the kids toast for dinner once in a while, who cares, no one’s watching

 Make time for fun!
 Because sometimes, you just need to drink a few margaritas and talk about your sex life with your Peanut mama friends, to feel like yourself again.